How to Paint Furniture: Wood, Metal & Plastic

 Step 4: Sand

 The more thorough you are during the stripping process, the less you’ll need to sand.
 Start sanding with medium-low grit sandpaper to clean off any finish that remains and smooth out any imperfections in the wood.
 Then smooth the whole piece down with fine-grit sandpaper.
 Be sure to sand along the grain of the wood.
-Do this carefully as any swirl marks caused by sanding will stand out when you stain.
-Remove sawdust with a hand vacuum, brush or soft cloth.
+Do this carefully, as any swirl marks caused by sanding will stand out when you stain.
+Remove sawdust with a hand vacuum, brush, or soft cloth.

 Safety Alert!

-Always wear gloves, protective goggles and a dust mask when sanding.
+Always wear gloves, protective goggles, and a dust mask when sanding.

 Step 5: Apply Primer

 Use a paintbrush (brush size depends on the size of the area you’re covering) to apply a coat of white or gray water-based primer, such as True Value EasyCare Ultra Premium Interior Primer/Sealer.
 It’s a good idea to have your primer tinted the same color as the paint you plan on using.
-Using tinted primer will reduce the number of paint coats.
+Using a tinted primer will reduce the number of paint coats.
 You can also use a True Value brand spray-on primer.

 Allow the primer to dry for up to 2 hours, or for as long as recommended by the manufacturer’s instructions.
 Feel the furniture’s surface for any rough spots and sand lightly if necessary.
 Apply a second coat.
 Let the primer dry for approximately 12 to 24 hours.